|Grant Program:||Cognition and Student Learning|

 Dr. Erin Higgins

-The long-term outcome of this research will be an array of tools and strategies (e.g., instructional approaches, curricula, assessments) based on principles of learning and information processing gained from cognitive science and cognitive neuroscience and documented to be efficacious for improving learning in authentic education settings.
+The Cognition and Student Learning (CASL) topic supports research that capitalizes on our understanding of how the mind works to inform and improve education practice in reading, writing, mathematics, and science, and study skills.
+The long-term outcome of this research includes an array of tools and strategies (e.g., instructional approaches, curricula, assessments) based on principles of learning and information processing gained from cognitive science and cognitive neuroscience and documented to be efficacious for improving learning in authentic education settings.

 Between 2002–2017, NCER has invested over $200 million in the CASL program to support 164 research projects.

 CASL began as a topic area in fiscal year (FY) 2002 and was one of the first programs competed through the National Center for Education Research’s (NCER) grants competitions.
 CASL was developed to support innovative research at the intersection of cognitive science and education practice.

 CASL researchers have explored, developed, and tested for efficacy a number of new approaches to teaching and learning, some of which are easy and inexpensive to implement, and others that transform how we think of learning in the classroom.

 Example: Researchers are developing and evaluating curricula that emphasize spatial thinking skills, which have been shown to underlie learning in math, as opposed to curricula that just teach math content.

 Example: Researchers are identifying study strategies like test-enhanced learning that improve learning outcomes and that are relatively easy to implement in the classroom.
 The main idea behind test-enhanced learning is that students remember information better on a later test if that information was actively retrieved through a series of low stakes quizzes instead of just passively restudied.